microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-07.md

 ## Success Criteria

-- Identify failure points from your resilience test
+- Show the failure points that occurred during your resilience testing and your remediation plan
-- Create a remediation plan to show how your application can withstand these failures in the future.

 ## Learning Resources